Why it simply doesn’t work and what to use instead.

 - These findings put the informative value of Mystery Shopper data into question

-- The results show that Mystery Shoppers are not good proxies for real customers
+- The results show that Secret Shoppers are not good proxies for real customers

 In short, a resounding – NO!